Updated November 2022

 Not only is the time spent printing and processing the part wasted along with the material used, engineers and technicians also need to spend multiple iterations adjusting the design and production parameters to meet spec.
 Most importantly, your company risks losing precious customer trust and revenue by missing critical ship dates or failing product inspection.
 This is an industry-wide problem for service bureaus and OEM’s across high-precision end-use industrial and consumer parts.

 Riven is a cloud software company specializing in 3D reality intelligence that accelerates product introduction of high-accuracy, end-use additive manufactured parts.
 Riven’s software, using 3D reality data and proprietary algorithms, allows engineering and manufacturing teams to cut iterations and time to good parts while improving the customer experience.

-Now, with Riven as a GrabCAD Software Partner, OEMs and service bureaus now have access to 3D Reality Intelligence.
+Now, with Riven as a Stratasys solution, OEMs and service bureaus have access to 3D Reality Intelligence.
 As a result, customers can optimize their new product introduction and manufacturing processes so their product can reach the market quicker than ever.

 Optimization and Automation with Riven

 Riven was founded with the vision of “making data from real parts as easy to use as CAD and completing the digital manufacturing thread” according to James Page - Founder and CTO of Riven.

 Riven, in essence, works by taking 3D data (CAD and real-part Scans), automatically diagnosing deviations between real parts and a reference model (i.e. CAD or golden part) and allowing distributed teams across the supply chain to collaborate using rich 3D visualization to quickly see and resolve product introduction problems.